Kezzryn/Advent-of-Code/Synacor Challenge/README.md

   |
 Start
 ```

+The puzzle seemed clear.
+Move the orb from start to finish in the fewest steps, arriving with a weight of 30.

+Some experimentation revealed additional aspects to the puzzle.
+1) You cannot return to the first room.
+The orb resets.
+2) You cannot leave the vault room.
+The orb vanishes on arrival.
+3) The orb will vanish if its weight becomes negative.

 Having done two years of Advent of Code puzzles, I had seen variations of this one before.
 I dusted off a breadth first search.
 The main change I made was to have each "step" in the puzzle cover two squares, an operator and a number.
 I added one addtional bounds check to ensure the weight never exceeded 100.
 This was to prevent loops from forming.
 The program chewed away at the problem, then spat out an answer.